-A sit-stand workstation is a desktop-mounted device or an adjustable height work surface or table, which allows users to easily alternate between working from a seated position to a standing position.
-Many types of sit-stand products have been developed over the years to accommodate this growing trend.
+A sit-to-stand workstation is an adjustable height work surface, which allows users to easily alternate between working from a seated position to a standing position.
+There are many types of sit-to-stand products available to accommodate this growing trend.

-The photos below show a small example of the types of sit-stand products available and that are recommended through Upstate Ergonomics.
-Current desks can also many times be retrofitted with a sit-stand mechanism.
+The photos below show a small example of different types of sit-stand products available.

 Recommended Sit-Stand Workstations